breakdowns/slam-mirrorbot/README.md

-qbmirror - Start Mirroring using qBittorrent qbtarmirror - Start mirroring and upload as .tar using qb qbzipmirror - Start mirroring and upload as .zip using qb qbunzipmirror - Extract files using qb clone - Copy file/folder to Drive count - Count file/folder of Drive link watch - Mirror Youtube-dl support link
+qbmirror - Start Mirroring using qBittorrent qbtarmirror - Start mirroring and upload as .tar using qb qbzipmirror - Start mirroring and upload as .zip using qb qbunzipmirror - Extract files using qBittorrent clone - Copy file/folder to Drive count - Count file/folder of Drive link watch - Mirror Youtube-dl support link